Article Summary for AI Understanding

 • Another was a timeout error.

-After couple of days of trying to figure out the issue, we dropped the idea of using Airbyte and decided to try a different approach.
+After a couple of days of trying to figure out the issue, we dropped the idea of using Airbyte and decided to try a different approach.

 Trial Two: pscale dump

-Again we’re back to square one.
+Again we were back to square one.

 Trial Three: Some intermediate tools which were not working

-1. We tried using DBeaver to export the data, but the same issue as airbyte.
+1. We tried using DBeaver to export the data, but the same issue as Airbyte.

 2. We tried using mysqldump, but it kept failing with timeout errors and memory issues.